planety/prologue/docs/deployment.md

 }
 ```

 Note that the file assumes there will be a `fullchain.pem` and `privkey.pem`, which you currently have on your server (e.g. `/etc/letsencrypt/live`).
-We will make these certificates accessible by creating the `/cert/live` directories inside the docker image and mounting the certificate directory to that folder when creating a container via [docker volumes](https://docs.docker.com/storage/volumes/).
+We will make these certificates accessible by creating the `/cert/live` directories inside the docker image and mounting the certificate directory to that folder (e.g. when creating a container via [docker volumes](https://docs.docker.com/storage/volumes/)).

-For now though, store your `nginx.conf` file in your `./buildFiles` directory.
+For now store your `nginx.conf` file in your `./buildFiles` directory.

 ### Provide a `settings.json` config file for prologue
 In order for prologue to function correctly, we will provide a simple settings file.